 Project Grants in Education

 Project Grants in Education (PGE) provide project-specific support to schools, nonprofit organizations, arts educators, and teaching artists to engage students in rich and meaningful artistic experiences in dedicated learning environments.
 Proposed grants must be experiential and focus on the exploration of art and the artistic process.
 The grant strives to build the capacity of local teaching artists and nonprofit organizations, while offering students high-quality artistic learning experiences.
+This program prioritizes projects for Pre-K-12 students.

 Award Amount

-• Up to $10,000 for organizations.
+• Up to $7,000 for Organizations

-• Up to $3,000 for individuals.
+• Up to $5,000 for Individuals.

-• Pre-K-12 schools based in Rhode Island (public, public charter, private, alternative, special education schools, career, and technical centers).
+• Pre K-12 schools based in Rhode Island (public, public charter, private, alternative, special education schools, career and technical centers).

 • 501(c)(3) nonprofit or fiscally sponsored organizations based in Rhode Island.